Is Pet Insurance Worth It: A Charleston Financial Planner’s Perspective

 Laura inevitably decided not to move forward with pet insurance, not because she doesn’t love her pet, but because, for her, the numbers didn’t add up.
 Her pet, while older, is fully healthy with no expectation for severe conditions to develop.
 The plans she found also didn’t seem comprehensive enough for her to justify the cost, especially since her dog has already lived a very full, long life without complications.
 “I found that some of them covered different things, I couldn’t find one that covered everything I wanted it to do.”
 From her experience, pet owners should definitely do their research for a plan that encompasses all they want before investing.

 We asked Laura if she had any regrets.
 She said so far, nothing costly has really happened to her dog.
 Despite her age, she is very healthy.
 After doing the math, the monthly payments couldn’t be justified.
 Laura did clarify that “I would regret it if something major, like cancer, happened to my dog.
 But so far, I think I made the right decision.”

-Whether you’re deciding how to best invest in your pet’s health or your own retirement fund, our Charleston financial planners are here to help.
+Whether you’re deciding how to best invest in your pet’s health or your own retirement fund, our Mount Pleasant wealth management team is here to help.
 Our mission is to enable you, and those you love, live life to the fullest with responsible financial planning.
 Contact our financial planners today to begin your journey to financial freedom.